origin1tech/pargv/CHANGE.md

 List of changes in descending order.

-### 12.28.2017 (v2.1.0)
+### 12.28.2017 - 1.25.2018 (v2.1.0)

 Note minor version change.
 Configs from 2.0.30 or greater should still be compatible but moving to 2.1.x due to refactor of help and a couple additional methods.
+Removed Figlet just isn't needed user should pass whatever they like.

 <table>
+  <tr><td>castToType</td><td>remove trim on strings, valid strings might start/end with space.</td></tr>
   <tr><td>usage</td><td>add method to allow manual override of usage string.</td></tr>
   <tr><td>when</td><td>fix bug in whens where error is thrown but no demand was triggered.</td></tr>
   <tr><td>figlet</td><td>deprecate Figlet font generation favor pre-styled provided by user.</td></tr>